m1kal/charbel/README.md

 So far this has been one-person project.
 If you have an idea to improve the project, feel free to fork it.

 However, pull requests might be rejected.
-If you have an improvement idea and want your changes to be merged, please contact me first (or create an issue).
+If you have an improvement idea and want your changes to be merged, please contact me first (or create a Github issue).

 ## License